amized/react-sequencer/README.md

 To explain how the sequencer behaves, consider the example above.

-* A sequencer is always in one of your provided states at any time, so when the sequencer is initialized it starts in the first step `initial`
+* A sequencer is *always* in one of your provided states at any time, so when the sequencer is initialized it starts in the first step `initial`
 * The sequencer needs to be started (through the API) to begin sequencing through the steps.
 When this happens the sequencer remains in `initial` for another 100ms.
 * The sequencer then transitions to `middle` and stays there for 100ms.
 * It then transitions to `final` and stays there for 200ms.
 * After the 200ms is up the sequencer remains in `final` until you reset it.
-Your component will recieve another flag `isComplete` (see below) to indicate the complete state of the sequencer.
+Your component will receive another flag `isComplete` (see below) to indicate the complete state of the sequencer.